lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

   + *vizHF: See trends in what specifics the faclility/team's patients are getting in their encounters (in vis," this is a very long list. "dataEnc" can be sorted by encounter type, to see more detail on what happens in any one encounter type in each service).*
   + *vizMeas: See trends in what standard measures the facility is using on their patients.
 Are they screening more for alcohol use disorder or depression or PTSD?*

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:25***

 ## 3. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
   a.
 Open the data_ui folder and open your team data ui in Excel.
   b.
 Click on Control tab.
   c.
 Click on the cell next to the word "Station" and click on your station number.
 If you have any issues with permissions, Team PSD can help you.
   d.
 Click "Get Clinic List" and it will pull in clinics for your facility.
   f.
 Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:
  + Control - you can click on the cell next to the word "Station" and select your station number **[ ]**, then click "Get Clinic List"
  + ClinicSelection - this is where you select the the clinics your team would like to include in your dataset

       ++ **[ ]** SPTransfers - data about Suicide Prevention transfers

 ## 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.
   a.
 You can sort by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
   b.
 Or, if your team as designated provider clinics, you can select by provider name.
   c.
 Note that this will pull all clinics used in the last two years (including de-activated clinics).
 You can see the de-activated clinics in column I.
   d.
 Follow the instructions in **Box A2.**
   e.
 After filtering, you can double-click on clinics to add them to column A, or you can highlight the clincis and click the gray "add all" button to add them to column A.

 ## 5. To view your team patient data and your team trends click on "Get-Patient-level Data."
 We will not do this in-session today.
-- **You already have a fresh data UI file to work with already in your team data folder.**
+  a. **You already have a fresh data UI file to work with already in your team data folder.**
-- We will learn about the "Create Team Data Table for Sim UI" button in our next team meeting.
+  b.
+We will learn about the "Create Team Data Table for Sim UI" button in our next team meeting.

 ### NOTE: It takes some time to run a query from your team data UI to the VA Corporate Data Warehouse.
 - On average (depending on the size of your team) it may take 15 minutes or so for your team data UI to pull in fresh data.
 And, Microsoft Excel will be unresponsive until the data UI has finished pulling in your data.

- Note that it takes some time to run a query from the data UI to the VA Corporate Data Warehouse.
-  a.
-Depending on the size of your team, it might take 15 minutes or so for the data UI to pull in a fresh set of team data, and Microsoft Excel will be unresponsive until it's finished this process.

 ## 6. Click to view the "viz" tabs, which show team trends.
   a.
 Just like the splashpage, there are team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
 Your team's vision was about **[ ]**.
 Let's go to the **[ ]** viz tab to see data relevant to that issue.
   b.
 What stands out to you about **[ trend related to team vision]**?
   c.
 What is most important to you to check out first to learn about **[ ]**?
   d.
 What is most surprising?

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:40***

 ## 7. Click to view the "data" tabs, which show your team's individual patient information.
   a.
 Patients who have requested restricted access to their information have asterisks *******
   b.
 Patient information correponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
   c.
 Providers can filter to find specific patients, or produce reports.
   d.
 What **data** tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
 What column shows you the session number (EBP template) that the patient is on.
   e.
 What **viz** tab would you use to see what the most common service encounters or visits are?
   f.
 Are there services that have been increasing over time?
 Are there services that  have been descreasing over time?
   g.
 With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.

 ### That's it for *Modeling to Learn* how to check our patient data and team trends.
 Next is our Done/Do review.
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:45***